77ryry77/BSE-Portfolio/index.md

 # First Milestone

 The first milestone was setting up and getting the car to move.
 I had to test all the motors and switch the positive and negative wires in order to get them all the spin the right way.
-Instead of using an ardunio uno board as the main controller, I used the esp because that is what I am going to need to do later on.
+Instead of using an esp as the main controller, I used the arduino uno because I didn't have a way to power the esp since it requires 3.3v not 5v.
 I had to use a motor control board which supplies the correct voltage to the motors.
 It also allows you to easily control the direction of the motor.
-A tricky part was getting the right voltage power for the esp.
+In order to get the full potential out of the motors I had to use two battery packs (each with 4x AA batteries), which supplied a total voltage of 12v.
+Now the car just follows some preprogrammed instructions to move in all the different directions.

 ![Contruction](https://vcunited.club/wp-content/uploads/2020/01/No-image-available-2.jpg)